RoadmapStudios/commercebird/readme.txt

 A: Simple, Variable, Bundles, Simple Subscription & Variable Subscription.

 = Q: Can I create Purchase Orders? =
-A: Yes! you can also create purchase costs on the product edit page in the app.
+A: Yes! you can also add the cost price on the product edit page in the app.

 == Q: Which Integrations does it support? =
 A: Zoho CRM, Zoho Inventory and Exact Online.
-More will be added.
+The integrations require the Business Plan or higher.
+Missing a particular integration?
+Let us know!

+== Q: What plan do I need for the integrations? =
+A: The Business plan for the most Integration features, some features require the Premium plan.
+Please check the [Pricing](https://commercebird.com/pricing) for more info.

+== Q: Is my WooCommerce data safe with CommerceBird? =
+A: Yes, as a matter of fact, we save 0 data in our own server as the app is fully dependent on the WooCommerce API.
+Meaning; you own your data!

 == Q: Where can I see the documentation and contact support?
-A: Please visit https://support.commercebird.com to read the docs and open support ticket
+A: Please visit the [Support site](https://support.commercebird.com) to read the docs and open support ticket

 == Q: How can I contribute as a developer?
-A: Please fork the repository first on https://github.com/RoadmapStudios/commercebird and then create a PR.
+A: Please fork the repository first on [Github](https://github.com/RoadmapStudios/commercebird) and then create a PR.

 == Installation ==